 - Adams v.
 Postmates, Inc., 823 F. App'x 535 (9th Cir.
 2020) (affirming the district court's holding that the issue of whether mass arbitration claims violated the class action waiver provision of Postmates' arbitration agreement was an issue that had been delegated to the arbitrator); - Postmates Inc. v.
 10,356 Individuals, CV 20-2783 PSG, 2020 WL 1908302 (C.D.
 Cal.
 2020) (denying injunctive relief) - MacClelland v.
-Cellco Partnership, F. Supp.
-3d , 2022 WL 2390997 (N.D.
+Cellco Partnership, 609 F. Supp.
+3d 1024 (N.D.
 Cal.
-July 1, 2022) (holding unconscionable a mass arbitration clause that provided that if 25 or more customers initiated dispute notices raising similar claims or brought by the same or coordinated counsel the claims would be arbitrated in tranches of 5 bellweather cases at a time, which the court concluded could take 156 years to resolve all claims at issue given the average time of 7 months to resolution of AAA claims)
+2022) (holding unconscionable a mass arbitration clause that provided that if 25 or more customers initiated dispute notices raising similar claims or brought by the same or coordinated counsel the claims would be arbitrated in tranches of 5 bellwether cases at a time, which the court concluded could take 156 years to resolve all claims at issue given the average time of 7 months to resolution of AAA claims) - Heckman v.
+Live Nation Entertainment, Inc., F. Supp.
+3d , 2023 WL 5505999 (C.D.
+Cal.
+2023) (holding an amended arbitration provision changing the rules for mass arbitration to be procedurally and substantively unconscionable)